Be Lazy: Use Digital Transformation to connect Customer Pain Points to your Vision

 “This is the 10th time I’ve had to do this.
 Surely we can automate it?”

-These words became something of a mantra at our startup.
+These words became something of a mantra at my previous startup and still is.
+I also hear that a lot from our clients.

-Naked Bus was growing at between 25-40% per year and we didn’t want to keep adding staff, so we looked at smarter ways of doing things.
-And, although there was a lot of automation, it wasn’t just that:
+At my previous business, Naked Bus, we were growing at around 40% per year but, as you can imagine, I didn’t want 40% more work.
+For this dream to come true, we had to look at smarter ways of doing things.
+There was a lot of automation, but it wasn’t just that; it was:

 - putting the right information on the website at the point of purchase so people didn’t need to ask questions,